Saturday, October 12, 2024

 From the 1921 state constitution.

 This proscription, however, officially ended some fifty-three years later with ratification of the Louisiana state constitution of 1974.
-That document contained the following progressive article — one clearly influenced by the ethnic pride and empowerment movements of the 1960s and early '70s:
+That document contained the following progressive clause — one clearly influenced by the ethnic pride and empowerment movements of the 1960s and early '70s:

 "The right of the people to preserve, foster, and promote their respective historic linguistic and cultural origins is recognized."(6)